lucat1/unibo_00819_progetto/README.md

 ## Dependencies

-The game depens on the C++ standard library, the C standard library (for unix system calls) and `ncurses` which must have a version greater or equal than `6`.
+The game depends on the C++ standard library, the C standard library (for unix system calls) and `ncurses` which must have a version greater or equal to `6`.
 Please note that, at the time of writing, the default version shipped with OSX is `5.2` and it is therefore mandatory to install the library manually or via a package manager such as [homebrew](https://brew.sh).